Jake Lowery

-Mark Jacob Lowery (born July 21, 1990) is an American professional baseball coach and former baseball catcher who is the manager for the Fredericksburg Nationals.
+Mark Jacob Lowery (born July 21, 1990) is an American professional baseball coach and former baseball catcher who is the manager for the Wilmington Blue Rocks.
 Prior to playing professionally, Lowery played college baseball for James Madison University.

-Playing career
+Amateur career

 Lowery played Little League Baseball in Huguenot, Virginia.
 At the age of 13, he began playing for travel baseball teams during the summer.

 Lowery attended Cosby High School in Midlothian, Virginia, and played for the school's baseball team.
 In his senior year, he had a .381 batting average with seven home runs, 28 runs batted in (RBIs), and 40% caught stealing percentage.
 He enrolled at James Madison University, where he played college baseball for the James Madison Dukes in the Colonial Athletic Association (CAA).
 He was named a second team All-CAA catcher as a sophomore.
 In 2011, his junior year, Lowery batted .359 with 24 home runs and 91 RBIs.
 Lowery was named the CAA Player of the Year and a first team All-CAA catcher, while he was named an All-American by Collegiate Baseball and Baseball America.
 In 2011, Lowery won the Johnny Bench Award, given to the best catcher in college baseball.